jithendray/cv/index.md

 ## Currently

-I'm a Data Engineer at [NeenOpal Inc.](https://www.neenopal.com/).
-Here I work on building cloud-based ETL and data warehousing solutions for global clients across diverse sectors.
+I'm a Data Engineer at [NeenOpal](https://www.neenopal.com/).
 I enjoy bridging the gap between software engineering and data analytics — combining my technical skills with my sharp problem-solving ability to build scalable data solutions.
 I have worked with clients in a variety of sectors, including logistics, ed-tech, and NBFC, and I have provided solutions that are specifically suited to their needs.

 ## Employment

-`2020-`
+`2021-`
 __NeenOpal, Inc.__ Data Engineer (data scientist and solutions architect).
 > My work includes developing cloud-based automated data warehousing and scalable ETL solutions for global clients operating in a variety of sectors.
 I'm an active participant in client calls, engaging in discussions about key performance indicators (KPIs) and architecture.
 I also work on time series forecasting problems at scale.

-> Some key projects include Enterprise-wide ETL + BI Implementation (AWS + PowerBI) for a multinational Logistics company, Sales and Rental price forecasting for a UK-based real-estate firm, ETL+ BI Implementation (AWS + Tableau) for an Edtech Company, BI Implementation (Azure + PowerBI) for a leading provider of employee scheduling software, Database and Query Optimization.
+> Some key projects include Enterprise-wide ETL + BI Implementation (AWS + PowerBI) for a multinational _Logistics company_, Sales and Rental price forecasting for a UK-based _real-estate firm_, ETL+ BI Implementation (AWS + Tableau) for an _Edtech Company_, BI Implementation (Azure + PowerBI) for a leading provider of _employee scheduling software_, Database and Query Optimization.

-`2015-20`
+`2020-21`
-__Illumina, Inc.__ Bioinformatics Scientist (data scientist and statistical programmer).
+__NeenOpal, Inc.__ Data Scientist Intern.
-> I joined Illumina's R&D organisation in 2015 where I worked on a wide range of bioinformatics and data science projects.
-Some public-facing work focused on variant comparison and analysis tooling, and I also advanced the popular _Platinum Genomes_ gold-standard variant truthset by introducing novel validation methods.
+> I assisted a Senior Data Scientist in developing a hybrid forecasting model leveraging ML algorithms and statistical models in order to predict the sales of one of the largest Tiles producers in Sri Lanka.
+Automated the manual effort of importing, cleaning, and preprocessing data, scheduled ML model autoruns and used Tableau for presenting interesting insights to the stakeholders.

 ## Technical skills